Food Studies (MAFS)

 Food Studies (MAFS) Overview

 Everyone eats.
-Food is an ubiquitous part of the human experience, connecting us to each other as well as to plants and animals.
-At Chatham’s Master of Arts in Food Studies program, you will build knowledge through hands-on experience and opportunities that open you up to a holistic and equity-based view of the food system, from agriculture and food production to cuisines and consumption.
+Food is a ubiquitous part of the human experience, connecting us to each other as well as to plants and animals.
+At Chatham’s Master of Arts in Food Studies (MAFS) program, students build knowledge through hands-on learning and experiential opportunities that foster a holistic, equity-based understanding of food systems, from agriculture and food production to cuisines, sustainability, and consumption.

 Application Deadlines